-However, as with other rural areas of Vietnam, many struggle to make a decent living.
-People with limited income and resources are badly affected by these natural disasters and it is hard for them to recover from the destruction.
+People who live here cultivate tea, coffee and rubber or work in the forestry industry.
+As with other rural areas of Vietnam, many struggle to make a decent living.
+People with limited income and resources are badly affected by natural disasters and it is hard for them to recover from the destruction.

 Since 2013, SOS Children’s Villages has been supporting children, young people and families and advocating for their rights in Pleiku.

 There has been much progress in Vietnam to provide education for all, but many young people still face obstacles to access quality education.
 Finding employment in many sectors is challenging, because among those between aged 16–30 as many as 86% have not undertaken any technical training, and only 6.4% have university level technical capacity.
 As a result, young adults who do not have a steady income sometimes have no choice but to move elsewhere in search of regular work.

 To prepare young people for an ever-changing job market, they need to be able to develop their skills through vocational training.
 This will increase the chances of stable livelihoods and families staying together.